lrsjng/h5ai/README.md

 ## Build

-A prebuilt package can be found on the [project page](http://larsjung.de/h5ai).
-But if you want to build h5ai yourself you have to install `fQuery` first:
+A prebuilt package can be found on the [project page](http://larsjung.de/h5ai/).
+If you want to build h5ai yourself you need to install [fQuery](http://larsjung.de/fquery/) first:

     > npm install -g fquery

-To build the project run the following command from this root directory
+To build the project run the following command inside the project's root directory

     > makejs